Proudly Part of Privia Health

 A hernia is a “defect” or weakness in the abdominal wall.
 There are several locations and types of hernias, all requiring different types of surgery.
 The bulge associated with most hernias is not the hernia itself, but the hernia contents protruding through the defect.
 The common areas where hernias occur are in the groin (inguinal or femoral), belly button (umbilical), above or below the belly button (ventral), and the site of a previous operation (incisional).
 Hernias are repaired to prevent the hernia from becoming larger and uncomfortable and to prevent the contents from becoming entrapped (incarcerated) or strangulated.

 Labs and other studies are ordered prior to surgery based on the patient’s age and the presence of any existing medical problems.
 Patients should not eat or drink anything after midnight the night before surgery.
-Drugs such as aspirin, blood thinners (Coumadin, warfarin, Pradaxa, Xarelto, Eliquis), Plavix, and anti-inflammatory medications (Ibuprofen, Naproxen) should be stopped before surgery.
+Drugs such as aspirin, blood thinners (Coumadin, warfarin, Pradaxa, Xarelto, Eliquis), Plavix, anti-inflammatory medications (Ibuprofen, Naproxen) and some blood pressure medications (see instructions from office) should be stopped before surgery.
 Ask your doctor how long you should be off your medication.
 A bowel prep may be given to patients with incisional or ventral hernias.

 A history and physical examination confirm the presence of a hernia.